philipHinch/philipHinch/README.md

 - 🔭 I’m currently working on ...
 Building React Projects
 - 🌱 I’m currently learning ...
-Testing & Node.js
+Node.js
 - 👯 I’m looking to collaborate on ...
 Different Projects
 - 🔨 I'm planning to ...
 Learn the MERN stack, Next.js, Redux, Headless CMS
 - 💬 Ask me about ...
 Where I'm from :smiley: